florianwittmann/sailgrande/README.md

 Current features:

-* Show own feed with pictures/videos
+* Show own feed with posts
-* Show current popular pictures/videos
+* Show current popular posts
+* Show posts for a specific tag
+* A startpage containing a preview for all three of them (own feed, popular and tag posts)
 * Show details for a picture/video : Count of likes and comments and the most recent comments.
 * Watch videos
 * Like a picture/video or remove your previous like